scottmillers/Terraform/aws/lambda/url-to-html/README.md

 "test": "mocha --recursive 'test' --extension ts --exit --require esbuild-register --timeout 20000"
 ```
 25. Run the tests with `npm test`
-26. The problem is the tests depend on the http://example.com web site.
+26. We have a problem.
+The tests depend on the http://example.com web site.
 That web site might changes.
 We can use sinon to stub the axion get request.
 We can then execute the function and verify the results match what is in the stub.
 ```typescript

 it('should extract and return the page title of a url', async () => {